thiagodeas/realtime-chat/README.md

 - Enter your message and click "Enviar" to send.
 - All messages are broadcast to connected users in realtime.
 - System messages notify when users join or leave.
+- When a user is typing, others see a "Usuário está digitando..." notification.

 ## Technologies Used